Painting/Printmaking

 ART 537a, Form as FeelingJennifer Pranolo

 “The work of art,” writes the poet Lyn Hejinian, “offers an experience of contradictions and incommensurabilities—these are much better than truths.”
-This course explores the truth of experience, of ineffable feelings, as it is transfigured by the constraints and conditions of art as a formal container for that which escapes or is beyond measure.
-Inquiring into the classic distrust of art as an adulteration of the truth via the illusory effects of mimesis, representation, and catharsis; onward through the interpretive fallacies (intentional, pathetic, affective) that trouble the mutual circuit between form and feeling—we ask: do feelings take a certain form or does form give rise to particular feelings?
+This course explores the truth of experience, of ineffable feeling, as it is transfigured by the constraints and conditions of art as a formal container for that which escapes or is beyond measure.
+Inquiring into the classic distrust of art as an adulteration of the truth via the illusory effects of mimesis, representation, and catharsis; onward through the interpretive fallacies (intentional, pathetic, affective) that trouble the mutual circuit between form and feeling—we ask: do feelings take a certain form or do forms give rise to particular feelings?
 At stake is a question of practice, of shaping present “structures of feeling” in order to intervene in social, cultural, and political realities through aesthetic experience as an ongoing reimagination of sense and sensation.
-Across “positive” to “ugly” feelings, major and minor affects, we engage texts in poetics, philosophy, psychoanalysis, critical theory, and new media, as well as artists’ writings on materiality and medium specificity that address us as affectable subjects open to art’s infinite forms, however familiar or strange, as activating forces of feeling.
+Across “positive” to “ugly” feelings, major and minor affects, we will engage texts in poetics, philosophy, psychoanalysis, critical theory, and new media, as well as artists’ writings on materiality and medium specificity that address us as affectable subjects open to art’s infinite forms, however familiar or strange, as activating forces of feeling.
 3 Course cr

 M 2pm-5pm